f1ntch/tcsports/README.md

 - **Home** – Landing page with a “Get Started” (login) or “Dashboard” link depending on auth state.
 - **Login** – Sign in or sign up with email and password (Supabase Auth).
-- **Dashboard** – Protected area showing the current user’s email and a sign-out button.
+- **Dashboard** – Protected area showing the current user’s email, a list of recent sports articles (with infinite scroll), and a sign-out button.
+Click an article to open its detail page.
+- **Article Detail** – Protected page at `/article/:id` showing the full article (title, sport, source, date, media, tags) with a back link to the dashboard.

 The database schema supports (for future use):